smxi/inxi/README.txt

 BSD system vs a GNU/Linux system, after that it tests for specific applications and resources.

-Inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
+inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
 Don't ask.